====== Hardware ======

 * To add extras to original docker image do:

-# cat - > Dockerfile
+# cat - > docker/Dockerfile

 FROM alpine/openclaw:2026.4.2